SudoSaturn/SpinmeUP/README.md

-# Spinemup - Automatic Image Orientation Correction
+# SpinMeUP - Automatic Image Orientation Correction

 A Python script that monitors an input directory for new images and automatically corrects their orientation using an ONNX model.